brodjustice/semi_static/README.md

     # ln -s ../assets ./assets
     # ln -s ../system ./system

+To ensure that precompiled assests are minified ensure that you precompile them in the production environment:

+    # rails assets:precompile RAILS_ENV=production

 = Using the window.onload event in javascript

 Some SemiStatic pages need to use the window.onload event.
 If you try and use the window.onload event yourself in a page you may have unpredictable